Sandy Recovery Hotline

 Streamlining Process of Raising Home Heights

-The Town Board is doing away with a requirement that a variance be obtained to increase home foundation height and overall home height to comply with FEMA flood height guidelines (incorporated area residents should check with local village governments for requirements).
+The Town Board is doing away with a requirement that a variance is obtained to increase home foundation height and overall home height to comply with FEMA flood height guidelines (incorporated area residents should check with local village governments for requirements).

 Extended Building Department Hours